 Erika became pregnant her sophomore year of high school and was determined to overcome the judgements she faced from her peers and educators.
 Erika worked hard to graduate from high school, attend college, and provide for her daughter.
 She's the first in her family to go to college.
 Erika witnessed how the justice system affected her family members lives and she plans on becoming a probation officer to help influence people to make positive choices.

-Stephanie Valverde, 16, Redwood City, and Mateo, 1 year old
+Stephanie Valverde, 16, Redwood City, and Matteo, 1 year old

 Stephanie inspires other young mothers in Teen Success, Inc. She works hard and is determined to continue her education.
 She's graduating high school a year early and hopes to become a social worker to help guide others on a positive path.
 Stephanie is passionate about making the world a more positive place.